alexpineda/titan-reactor/CONTRIBUTING.md

 **src/main** - The electron main process

 - Creates browser window and manages settings
-- Manages what little IPC we need to do
-- What more can we offload to this process?

 **src/common** - Shared code amongst main process and renderer (browser window)
-- *bwdat* - essentially the database of bw data including DAT parsers
+- *bwdat* - The "database" of bw data including unit stats, image dimensions etc, includes DAT parsers
 - *image*
-  - image format parsers and image generation of all kinds
+  - image format parsers and image generation
   - it contains the base GRP atlas classes that coincide with an ImageDAT entry
   - it contains the base TitanImage types that render themselves and set image frames
 - *iscript* - iscript parser and intepreter